skurfer/Tractor/README.md

 ### Handbrake vs. MakeMKV ###

-The short version is "use Handbrake when possible" (with the appropriate "Passthru" audio option).
+The short version is “use Handbrake when possible” (with the appropriate “Passthru” audio option).
 It will allow you to pre-define the track names and it will mark the start of each track for automatically.
 With [MakeMKV](http://www.makemkv.com/), you’ll get the data and that’s it.
 Names and start times will need to determined with trial and error then entered by hand.

 So why would you ever use MakeMKV?
-Because it almost always works and it doesn’t try to do anything "smart" to the data.
+Because it almost always works and it doesn’t try to do anything “smart” to the data.
 It just copies it.

 I’ve seen the following problems with Handbrake: